 Exchange CEO Indicted

-The CEO of a digital currency exchange who pleaded guilty after being indicted in New York for, inter alia, selling Bitcoin to US residents illegally and then stealing it from them out of the exchange, is awaiting sentencing for the criminal proceeding against him, and is also negotiating a settlement with the SEC.
+The CEO of a digital currency exchange who pleaded guilty after being indicted in New York for, inter alia, selling Bitcoin to US residents illegally and then stealing it from them by removing it from the exchange’s pooled wallet, is awaiting sentencing for the criminal proceeding against him, and is also negotiating a settlement with the SEC.

 Opened Accounts for American Residents